Hari-prasanna/SQL-Nextflix-Project/README.md

 WHERE rank = 1;
 ```

-**Objective:** Identify the most frequently occurring rating for each type of content.

-### 3. User Interest and Trends Analysis
+**Objective:** User Interest and Trends Analysis

-Question: What are the top 10 most popular genres on Netflix based on the count of titles added in each genre?
+### 3. What are the top 10 most popular genres on Netflix based on the count of titles added in each genre?

 ```sql
 SELECT